 There are few things I love more than going out to eat and having a great meal with friends and family — or having them deliver food to me when I can’t visit them because of social distancing and bans on indoor dining.
-So I’m a big fan of this card because it earns four points per dollar spent on dining, as well as at U.S. supermarkets, up to $25,000 in purchases per calendar year.
+So I’m a big fan of this card because it earns four points per dollar spent on restaurants, as well as at U.S. supermarkets (on up to $25,000 in U.S. supermarket purchases per calendar year, then 1x).
 Those points add up quickly.

-With this card, I also receive up to a $10 monthly credit to restaurants such as Shake Shack, as well as from delivery platforms like GrubHub and Seamless.
+With this card, I also receive up to a $10 monthly credit to restaurants such as Shake Shack, as well as from delivery platforms like GrubHub and Seamless (enrollment required).
 This adds up to $120 a year.
 The card carries a $250 annual fee, but perks like this help offset that cost.

-Recently, Amex introduced new perks for Gold (and Platinum) cardholders, as well: A complimentary Uber Eats Pass for up to 12 months, which includes 5% off and $0 delivery fees on orders over $15.
+Recently, Amex introduced new perks for Gold (and The Platinum Card® from American Express) cardholders, as well: A complimentary Uber Eats Pass for up to 12 months, which includes 5% off and $0 delivery fees on orders over $15 at eligible restaurants (taxes and service fees may apply and do not count toward order minimum; must enroll by 12/31/21).
+Uber Eats Pass will auto-bill starting 12 months from initial enrollment in this offer, at then-current monthly rate.
 I do try to order directly from restaurants wherever possible, but knowing that I have this complimentary dining perk in my back pocket is a nice added bonus.
 The subscription would cost $9.99 per month, or $119 for the year, without this complimentary perk.

 Amazon Prime Rewards Visa Signature Card

 If you’re an Amazon devotee like I am, the Amazon Prime Rewards Visa Signature Card* can help elevate your shopping strategy.